Custom Variables

 customization.
 Accessing these variables is done by specifying the variable name

-in curly brackets ({}
+in curly brackets ({}), such as {episode_number}.

 This page documents all the available variables.